cscosu/bootcamp-resources/crypto/crypto-NOTES.md

   - Base64 decode to get part of the flag

 Challenge:
-  - Convert a big integer to the final part of the flag
+  - Convert a big integer to get the final part of the flag
   - Can be done in vanilla Python, but it's ugly:
     - `bytes.fromhex(hex(m)[2:])`
   - Better to use PyCryptodome `long_to_bytes`